briardew/MiCASA/README.md

 collection.
 The next version of MiCASA will support running on individual MODIS/VIIRS tiles and using services like OPeNDAP to make this process easier.
 We also plan to archive the inputs we use so that the user need not reproduce this step.
-Nevertheless, these files will be at least a few GB per year.
+Nevertheless, these files will be about 4GB per year, so about 100GB total for the entire 24+ year record.

 ### Spinning up
 1. Build the climatological and annual inputs needed for spin-up.
 Change into